ngxtm/aws-workshop/content/7-Sharing-And-Feedback/_index.md

 The FCJ team has built something special here - a program that combines structured learning with practical application, wrapped in a supportive environment.
 For anyone considering an internship in cloud computing, this is a solid choice.

-Thank you to everyone at FCJ who made this experience possible.
+Special thanks to anh Hưng for pioneering this community, anh Kha for your leadership and vision, and to all the mentors and staff at FCJ who made this experience possible.
 Looking forward to what comes next.